The simulated annealing algorithm performs the following steps:

 Inf.
 The default value is

-number of evaluations of the objective function.
-The algorithm stops
+the maximum number of evaluations of the objective function.
+The algorithm

 The default value is

-time in seconds the algorithm runs before stopping.
-The default value
+in seconds the algorithm runs before stopping.
+The default value is

 ObjectiveLimit — The algorithm